builder-culture/edgeservices-workshops/docs/WAF/Perimeter_protection/Lab_Guide.md

 ![perimeter_honey_5](/assets/images/waf/perimeter_honeypot_5.png)

-6.- Normally, you need to modify the robots.txt file in the root of your website to explicitly disallow the honeypot link, as follows as described in solution documentation.
+6.- Normally, you need to modify the _robots.txt_ file in the root of your website to explicitly disallow the honeypot link, as follows as described in solution documentation.
 For the sake of simplicity, you will skip this part.

 7.- Test your api URL, it should be working normally.

 ![perimeter_honey_7](/assets/images/waf/perimeter_honeypot_7.png)

-8.- Using your browser, trigger the honeypot using URL: ```https://[your cloudfront distribution domain]/honeypot```.
+8.- Using your browser, trigger the honeypot using URL: ```https://[your_cloudfront_distribution_domain]/honeypot```.
 You will get the below message with your own IP.

 ![perimeter_honey_8](/assets/images/waf/perimeter_honeypot_8.png)

-9.- Go to AWS WAF console, and check that your IP is automatically added in the BAD Bot set.
+9.- Go to AWS _WAF_ console, and check that your IP is automatically added in the BAD Bot set.

 ![perimeter_honey_9](/assets/images/waf/perimeter_honeypot_9.png)